alexvanzyl/blog/content/posts/2020-05-19-fastapi-simple-application-structure-from-scratch.md

     return {"message": "Hello world!"}

 ```
-At this point we actually have a basic application that we can run.
+At this point, we actually have a basic application that we can run.
 If we switch back to our terminal and run the following commands.
 ```shell
 poetry shell
 uvicorn app.main:app
 ```
 {{< admonition type=tip open=true >}}
-If you want the sever to reload on file changes you can use the `--reload` flag, like so `uvicorn app.main:app --reload`
+If you want the server to reload on file changes you can use the `--reload` flag, like so `uvicorn app.main:app --reload`
 {{< /admonition >}}

 Now if we head over to a browser and hit [http://127.0.0.1:8000](http://127.0.0.1:8000)  we will be greeted with `{"message":"Hello world!"}`.
 FastAPI also gives us API documentation out of the box so if you now navigate to [http://127.0.0.1:8000/docs](http://127.0.0.1:8000/docs) you will now see the Swagger UI.
 Pretty awesome, right! :metal:

 ![FastAPI - Swagger UI](uploads/fastapi-simple-app-swagger-ui.png)

-We will come back later and update `main.py` but for now let's hit `Ctrl+C` in the terminal to stop Uvicorn and continue adding the rest of our files.
+We will come back later and update the `main.py` file but for now, let's hit `Ctrl+C` in the terminal to stop Uvicorn and continue adding the rest of our files.

-Next let's create the `db.py` under the same directory.
-This file will contain our database session and a base class that all models will extend form.
+Next, let's create the `db.py` under the same directory.
+This file will contain our database session and a base class that all models will extend from.

 ### db.py